Pratikshathorat96/Madhav_Store/README.md

+# Madhav Store

-# Madhav_Store
+# Objective
-Creating a dashboard to track and analyze Madhav store online sales across India using Power BI
+Owner of Madhav store wants us to help them create a dashboard to track and analyze their online sales across India with Power BI.